fatemerhmi/MTLV/README.md

 to see the details: `src/mtl/datasets/openI.py`

 5. Reuter
 The Reuters-21578 corpus consists of 21,578 news stories appeared on the Reuters newswire in 1987.
 However, the documents manually assigned to categories are only 12,902.
-These documents are classified across 135 categories.
-The ModAptè split subdivides the data set into a training and a test set of 9,603 and 3,299 documents, respectively.
-Once discarded all categories with no document in the test set, the remaining classification scheme is made of 90 categories (R90) and the remaining training set consists of 9,598 documents.
-Of the 90 categories of R90, we consider the standard subset consisting of the 10 most frequent (R10).
-[Source](https://www.mat.unical.it/OlexSuite/Datasets/SampleDataSets-about.htm)
+These documents are classified across 135 categories[Source].(https://www.mat.unical.it/OlexSuite/Datasets/SampleDataSets-about.htm)
 The [Original Version](http://kdd.ics.uci.edu/databases/reuters21578/reuters21578.html) with 135 categories
 [Original Version Information files](http://kdd.ics.uci.edu/databases/reuters21578/README.txt)
 [Descirption of datast and 90 labels](https://martin-thoma.com/nlp-reuters/)